Find Legal Help

 LawRight offers appointments with solicitors who provide advice and assistance with the legal tasks necessary to progress tribunal proceedings, including:

-• advice about whether, and how, to commence or defend proceedings;
+- advice about whether, and how, to commence or respond to proceedings;

 Who can we help?